 Whisk together the flour, pork and poultry seasoning, paprika and salt in one shallow bowl.
 Add the eggs and lightly beat them to a second shallow bowl.
 Place the bread crumbs in a third shallow bowl.

 Heat the oil in a large skillet until it is about 330 degrees F.

 Take one piece of pork and dredge both sides in flour, then egg, then bread crumbs.
 Gently place into hot oil and fry 2 -3 minutes per side until deep golden brown.
-Transfer to a paper towel lined cutting board and repeat the process until all four pieces of pork are fried.
+Transfer to a paper towel lined cutting board and repeat the process until all eight pieces of pork are fried.